ucsdlib/data-gis-lab/tutorials/SMP-offline-setup.md

-# Licensing Esri StreetMap Premium for offline use
+# Licensing Esri Streetmap Premium for offline use
 The following steps are intended for the University of California Esri Consortium.
-The Administrative Steps are specifically for those who have purchased Esri StreetMap Premium through UCOP as part of the Esri consortium.
-The user steps for authorization from a connected and disconnected computer could be adjusted and applied to support any campus with access to an Esri StreetMap Premium License.
+The Administrative Steps are specifically for those who have purchased Esri Streetmap Premium through UCOP as part of the Esri consortium.
+The user steps for authorization from a connected and disconnected computer could be adjusted and applied to support any campus with access to an Esri Streetmap Premium License.

 [Administrative Steps for Esri License Administrators](#Administrative-Steps-for-Esri-License-Administrators)\
 [User Setup for authorization with a CONNECTED computer](#User-Setup-for-authorization-with-a-CONNECTED-computer)\